nigrosimone/ng-http-caching/README.md

 export class AppModule { }
 ```

-If you want configure `NgHttpCachingModule`, you can pass a configuration to the module, eg.:
+if you want configure `NgHttpCachingModule`, you can pass a configuration to the module, eg.:

 ```ts
 import { NgModule } from '@angular/core';